kmaterna/elastic_stresses_py/README.md

 ## Example 2: Jupyter Notebook

-We can do the same calculation as above in ```examples/Example_2``` through a Jupyter Notebook.
+We can do the same calculation as above in ```examples/Example_2``` through a Jupyter Notebook, located [here](examples/Example_2/Run_Elastic_stresses_py.ipynb).

-This notebook is under development-- please check it out and see if you have feedback.
-It aims to explore ways to modify inputs and parameters through the Python API (in addition to the regular command line).
+This notebook explores modifying the inputs and configuration parameters through the Python API (in addition to the regular command line).
+This is more similar to a real research application.